Direct Consular Filing, Explained

 - If you do not have an exceptional circumstance: You may use direct filing only if the country where you currently live has an international USCIS field office.

 Wherever you are in the world, Boundless mails to your doorstep your complete filing package — including the forms you’ll need to work, travel, and ultimately obtain your marriage-based green card.
-Learn how Boundless can help you, or check your eligibility today.
+Learn more about what Boundless can do to help.

 If you do have exceptional circumstances